sloanemoore/bitty-baking-api/README.md

 4. Run the MySQL commands in the database.sql file to create the MySQL database.

-5. Start your server.
-If you installed nodemon, you can do this by running the command: `npm run start`.
+5. Run the command `npm start` to start your server.

 - In your browser, navigate to http://localhost:5000/ You should see the greeting: “Welcome to the Bitty Baking API!”